-Japan has a unique problem—well, Japan has a lot of unique problems, but we're only going to tackle one today.
+Japan has a unique problem—well, Japan has a lot of unique problems, but we're only going to tackle one here.
 Specifically, it has generally rugged terrain and generally crazy population density.
 And although Japan's population is generally shrinking, it still needs to build infrastructure, namely airports.
 What to do?

 The solution is certainly not to use eminent domain rights, as countries like China and India have gained infamy for doing.
 Japan learned this the hard way about 40 years ago, during the construction of Narita Airport near Tokyo, now the country's busiest international hub.
 Local farmers still stake their claim to some of the land on the airport's grounds, which means that it is technically still not complete.
-Yokunai desu!

-Japan is at least as famous for its engineering as it for things that are cute, weird and delicious, so the strategy the country's top minds took shouldn't surprise you.
-They took advantage of the Japan's greatest national resource—the sea that surrounds it on all sides—and simply built the airports there.
+Japan is at least as famous for its engineering as it for things that are cute, weird, and delicious, so the strategy the country's top minds took shouldn't surprise you.
+They took advantage of Japan's greatest national resource—the sea that surrounds it on all sides—and simply built the airports there.
 Well, after building artificial islands for them.

 Here's a look at Japan's most notable floating airports, and some other places where their technology has been successfully applied.
-Have you ever flown through any of these airports?

 01 of 06

 Osaka-Kansai International Airport, which serves an area that also includes the tourist-friendly cities of Kyoto and Nara, is probably Japan's most famous floating airport.
-Thought up in the 1980s shortly after the Narita Airport debacle, Kansai Airport required more than seven years of construction, a seawall of 48,000 tethrahedral concrete blocks and 21,000,000 cubic meters of landfill to ensure not only that it stayed above water, but that the artificial island could withstanding the earthquakes and typhoons to which Japan is prone.
+Thought up in the 1980s shortly after the Narita Airport debacle, Kansai Airport required more than seven years of construction, a seawall of 48,000 tetrahedral concrete blocks and 21,000,000 cubic meters of landfill to ensure not only that it stayed above water, but that the artificial island could withstand the earthquakes and typhoons to which Japan is prone.
 The result?
 Japan's fifth-busiest airport and the world's longest airport concourse, among other accolades.

 The good news is that the engineering has proved sound against natural disasters, namely the devastating earthquake that shook nearby Kobe in 1995.
 The better news?
 Although the initial sinking rate of the airport was much faster than engineers initially compensated for, it's slowed in recent years.